ccUnity3d/Brainztorm-docs/manual/resources/server.rst

 Introduction
 ------------

-Provides an interface to manage the resources into the game.
+Provides an interface to manage resources.
 This module is integrated with the following components:

  - Initial Resources
  - User Resources

 Initial Resources
 ^^^^^^^^^^^^^^^^^^
-Provides an interface to manage the resources that will be use in the game.
+Provides an interface to manage resources that will be used in the game.

 .. image:: images/resources.png